-- 1. Lift the handset. - Hold down MEM until Memory Store and a list of memory location numbers appears. - Select an empty memory location (or the one you want to replace) by entering the location number (1-0) or using ▲ or ▼ to scroll through the list.
+- 1. Lift the handset. - Hold down MEM until Memory Store and a list of memory location numbers appears. - Select an empty memory location (or the one you want to replace) by entering the location number (1-0) or using ▲ or ▼ to scroll through the list. - Press SEL.

-- Press SELECT.
 Store flame appears.
 If you do not want to enter a name, skip to Step 6. - 5.
 To enter a name, use the number keys.

 Refer to the letters on the number keys to select the desired letter.
-Press the key once for the first letter in the upper case, press twice for second letter in the upper case, and so on.
-To enter the lower case letter, press four times (or five times) to display the first letter in lower case, five or six times for second letter, and so on.
+Press the key once for the first upper case letter, press twice for the second upper case letter, and so on.
+To enter a lower case letter, press four times (or five times) to display the first lower case letter, five or six times for the second letter, and so on.